HCMID/Orthography.jl/docs/src/guide/corpora.md

-# User's guide: applications
+# Working with citable corpora

 ```@meta
 CurrentModule = Orthography
 ```

-Tokenizers can be applied to strings of text, to citable passges of text, or to citable corpora.
+## Token lists

+You can use a tokenizer to compile a list of token values.

 ## Token histograms

+You can also count frequencies
 Tokenizers can be used to create histograms of token values.
 We count tokens in the first lines of the [Mr. Ed theme song](http://www.lyricsondemand.com/tvthemes/mredlyrics.html).

 ```jldoctest histo